 Ferries to Korcula

-Korcula Island is well connected with neighbouring islands and the mainland by car ferries as well as by foot passenger ferries.
+Korcula Island is well connected with neighboring islands and the mainland by car ferries as well as by foot passenger ferries.
 Since the early time ferries are an essential means of transport here so local people are very much used to this kind of transport for goods as well as for people.

 At this page, you will find details, timetables, schedules and ticket prices/ fares for all ferries that sail to Korcula Island.
 It includes info and maps of ferry terminals too.
 Have a look below and find a ferry that best suits your travel requirements.
 If you need info for any other ferry in and to Croatia, the best site to look is CroatiaFerries.com